tiwariParth/Bluefox-ReactJS-free-waitlist-template/README.md

 ### Cost Benefits

+- **AWS Free tier**: You can send upto 3000 emails in free tier for a year.
 - **Free Hosting**: GitHub Pages hosts your waitlist page at no cost
 - **Free Email Management**: BlueFox Email provides 3000 free credits monthly for a year
 - **Seamless Email Delivery**: Compatible with AWS SES free tier (3000 emails/month for a year)